Lee Sportsmen's Association

 • LSA has been training Berkshire County youth through the state Hunter Ed. program since 2010.

-• Candidates must attend ALL dates of course held at the LSA Clubhouse.
-There is a blended learning portion of this course online that must be completed to pass the course.
+Candidates must attend ALL dates of course held at the LSA Clubhouse.
+There is a blended learning portion of this course online that must be completed prior to registering for the Field Day at LSA.

-2. Use this online form to register, provide proof of completing the study guide, and select a field day (dates listed on the website below).
+• Use the online form to register, provide proof of completing the study guide, and select a field day (dates listed on the website below).